AgentMC/Sao19/Translate/En/Part8.md

 ## Footnotes:

-1. <a name="Prim1"></a>足運び, characteristic way of moving, keeping the center of gravity low .
+1. <a name="Prim1"></a>足運び, characteristic way of moving, keeping the center of gravity low.
 2. <a name="Prim2"></a>I was under impression they discussed it… Given that one of the color illustrations contains the dialog not existing in the book, probably we can speculate that the segment where they talk by the window in part 7 was heavily rewritten or edited in the last moment.
 <!--3. <a name="Prim3"></a>-->
 <!--4. <a name="Prim4"></a>-->